teamosis/gethugothemes-documentation/content/contentblocks/new-page-multilang.md

   publishResources: false
 ---

 We have predefined a layout for the new page.
-It's a multilingual template.
+It's a multilingual theme.
 To create a new page, you need to define the language name before the page name.

 ### Create a new page for the English Language